On this page

 Legal forms without corporate (legal) personality are:

-- Sole proprietor or sole trader (eenmanszaak)
+- Sole proprietor (eenmanszaak)

 - General partnership (vof or vennootschap onder firma)

 - Private limited company (bv or besloten vennootschap)

 - Public limited company (nv or naamloze vennootschap)

 - Association (vereniging)